 - State parks: Open, following DEEP safety guidelines

 - Theaters: Closed until June 17

 We strongly encourage all Connecticut residents and visitors to follow the guidance provided by the State of Connecticut and Centers for Disease Control and Prevention.

 - State of Connecticut: Coronavirus Disease 2019 (COVID-19)

 - CDC: Coronavirus Disease 2019 Information for Travel

-Thank you for helping to keep us all safe until it’s time to travel again.
+Thank you for helping to keep us all safe.

 Director, Connecticut Office of Tourism